Lipen/bdd-rs/examples/model_checking/docs/theory.typ

   Here $S(v)$ denotes the characteristic function of set $S$ (equals 1 for $v in S$), and $T(v, v')$ is the characteristic function of the transition relation (equals 1 when $(v, v')$ is a valid transition).
 ]

-Intuitively, the image operation answers: "Where can I go in one step from these states?"
+Intuitively, the image operation answers the question: "Where can I go in one step from these states?"

+Recall from the definition above that $S(v)$ denotes the characteristic function of set $S$.

 === Computing the Image